snoozy0001/snoozy0001/README.md

 - 👋 Hi, I’m @snoozy0001
-- 👀 I’m interested in Database Management
+- 👀 I’m interested in Javascript and C++
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently builing using React
-- 💞️ I’m looking to collaborate on data analysis projects
+- 💞️ I’m looking to collaborate on fintech and banking projects
 - 📫 How to reach me owoyeg@gmail.com

 <!---